 Comments related to Wells’s recent book, Oliver Wendell Holmes: A Willing Servant to an Unknown God, provide a glimpse into her intellectual interests and capacity.
-One critic described the work as “elegantly written and filled with sparkling insight about the inner life of one of America’s greatest judges.”
+One critic, for example, described the work as “elegantly written and filled with sparkling insight about the inner life of one of America’s greatest judges.”

 Wells’s legal journey headed early toward academic inquiry.
 She received her undergraduate degree from Wellesley College, her law degree magna cum laude from Harvard Law School, and her MA and PhD in Philosophy from the University of California, Berkeley.
 She went on to teach at the University of Southern California, Stanford University, the University of Arizona, and the University of Utah.
 At BC Law, as the Law School Fund Research Scholar, she taught and wrote in various areas, including Pragmatic Legal Theory, Feminist Jurisprudence, and Civil Rights Theory.
 She also taught American philosophy in BC’s College of Arts and Sciences.